Export Data to Excel in Java

 Export Two Dimensional Array to Excel

-The Cells class provides importArray() method to export a two-dimension array of integers to a worksheet.
+The Cells class provides importArray() method to export a two-dimensional array of integers to a worksheet.
 The API also provides the overloaded versions of this method to export a two-dimensional array of strings or double into a worksheet.

 Export ArrayList to Excel in Java